MariaKritou/movies-shop/README.md

 **RUNNING PROJECT:**<br>
 You should run it on **Mozilla** or **Chrome**  (on microsoft edge UI has a few issues for now)<br>
-To run the rpoject you just use: <br>
+To run the project you just use: <br>
 yarn install <br>
 yarn start <br>
-My api key is allready in the env file so no configuration is needed,<br>
+My api key is already in the env file so no configuration is needed,<br>
 if you want to use yours you can change it in the env file (REACT_APP_API).